PeeBs68/pands-project/README.md

 ```
 Sample Output:
 ```
-Created analysis.txt to show summary data
-Writing summary for the combined data set to analysis.txt Writing summary data for Iris-setosa to analysis.txt Writing summary data for Iris-versicolor to analysis.txt Writing summary data for Iris-virginica to analysis.txt Generating plots and saving to local directory and writing plot names to analysis.txt Finished writing to analysis.txt
+Created analysis.txt to show summary data for the iris data set Writing summary for the combined data set to analysis.txt Writing summary data for each flower type to analysis.txt Generating plots and saving to local directory and writing plot names to analysis.txt Writing Person's Correlation data to analysis.txt Finished writing to analysis.txt
 ```